What is coding?

 Training meetings

-The coders at MIC Lab train together for 2 hours every week.
-During the meetings, the same conversations are coded independently of each other.
+The coders at MIC Lab train together for 2 hours each week.
+During the meetings, the same conversation is coded together and independently of each other.
 Difficulties in coding are discussed.
-In the case of complex assessments that are not covered by the MITI manual, supplements are created as additions to the manual.
-During training meetings, the pedagogy of providing feedback on coding results to the person providing the conversation is developed and improved.
+In the case of difficult assessments that are not covered by the MITI manual, additions are formulated as a complement to the manual.
+During training meetings, the pedagogy of feedback on coding results to the person who has conversations coded is developed and improved.

 Inter-rater reliability

-A measure of reliability for each of the coders is obtained each year by coding randomly selected conversations submitted to MIC Lab.
-The reliability between coders in each variable in MITI has been found to range from 'good' to 'excellent' according to the statistical guidelines indicated by Cicchetti (1994).
+A measure of reliability for each of the coders is obtained each year by randomly selecting conversations that come into MIC Lab for coding.
+The reliability between coders in each variable in MITI has been found to range from 'good' to 'excellent' according to the statistical rules of thumb provided by Cicchetti (1994).